Jamie Chadwick: Williams F1

 On 20 May 2019, Chadwick became the second driver to join the Williams Driver Academy, signing on as a development driver for the team.
 In March 2021, Williams announced that Chadwick would continue as a development driver for the season.

 Chadwick remained with the Williams Driver Academy for 2023.
 She drove Keke Rosberg's FW08C at the 2023 Goodwood Festival of Speed, marking her first time in a Formula 1 car.
 In 2024, Chadwick's title changed to became a "Williams Racing Driver", as well as becoming the F1 Academy Advisor for fellow Williams driver Lia Block.

 In February 2025, Chadwick was announced to remain with Williams as one of their driver ambassadors.
+She completed her first test in a modern Formula One car in September 2026, driving the 2025 season's Williams FW47 around the Algarve International Circuit over 32 laps.

 Indy NXT

 Chadwick finished sixth, her best of the 2023 season, at Portland International Raceway.

 In August 2022, Andretti Autosport announced that they planned to test Chadwick in one of the team's Dallara IL-15 Indy Lights cars at Sebring International Raceway in September 2022.
 The test took place on 21 September and Chadwick covered over 120 laps of the circuit.
 Subsequently, it was announced on 1 December 2022 that Andretti Autosport had signed Chadwick to drive in the 2023 Indy NXT season.
 Inexperience with both the car and the tracks meant Chadwick struggled to get up to speed, but she improved in the second half of the season earning five top-ten finishes over the final eight races.

 Chadwick on the podium at Road America after winning her first Indy NXT race.

 In October 2023, it was announced that Chadwick would return to Andretti Global (formerly Andretti Autosport) for the 2024 Indy NXT season.
 She showed immediate improvement from the previous season, qualifying tenth for the first race and inside the top-six in the next four races.
 Chadwick fought in the front of the pack for the first races, but contact and mechanical issues meant she didn't achieve results representative of her pace.
 Chadwick scored her best result to date in race 3 at the Indianapolis Motor Speedway, finishing on the podium in third place.
 She became the first woman to finish on the podium in Indy NXT since Pippa Mann in 2010.
-In race 6 at Road America she took a lights to flag victory, to convert her maiden pole position to a maiden win, becoming the first woman to win in Indy NXT/Indy Lights since Pippa Mann in 2010.
+In race 6 at Road America, she took a lights to flag victory, to convert her maiden pole position to a maiden win, becoming the first woman to win in Indy NXT/Indy Lights since Pippa Mann in 2010.
 She also became the first woman in series history to claim a road course pole and road course win.

 On 31 July 2024, it was announced that Chadwick would be taking part in an official IndyCar test with Andretti Global at Barber Motosports Park on 30 September.